JoeyCris/AccountBook_iOS_App/README.md

 # AccountBook-iOS-App
-An app helps you keep track of everyday expenditure and you can check the weather on it as well!
+An app helps you keep track of everyday expenditure and you can check the weather on it as well.

-Simply clone the repo and run.
-You can keep track of ur daily spending, check the weather and connect it with facebook!
+You can also connect it with Facebook.